-Commercial Real Estate Guidance
+Concentrations in Commercial Real Estate

+Concentration risk exists when financial institutions deploy too many assets to any one industry or segment.
+Concentration stemming from commercial real estate is one area of regulatory concern.
 The interagency Concentrations in Commercial Real Estate Lending, Sound Risk Management Practices guidance ("CRE Guidance") provides supervisory criteria, including the following numerical indicators, to assist bank examiners in identifying banks with potentially significant commercial real estate loan concentrations that may warrant greater supervisory scrutiny: (i) commercial real estate loans exceeding 300% of capital and increasing 50% or more in the preceding three years; or (ii) construction and land development loans exceeding 100% of capital.

 The CRE Guidance does not limit banks' levels of commercial real estate lending activities, but rather guides institutions in developing risk management practices and levels of capital that are commensurate with the level and nature of their commercial real estate concentrations.
-Based on the Bank's loan portfolio as of December 31, 2013, it did not exceed these guidelines at such time.
+Based on the Bank's loan portfolio, the Bank does not exceed these guidelines.